Thermodynamic uncertainty relations from exchange fluctuation theorems

 where $\bm{q} = (\langle \mathcal{Q}_1\rangle ,\ldots,\langle \mathcal{Q}_n \rangle)$ and the inequality is to be interpreted as a condition on the positive semi-definiteness of the matrix on the left-hand side.
 This bound therefore not only places restrictions on the fluctuations of currents, but also on their correlations.

 Eqs.~(\ref{Timpa}) and (\ref{Timpa_matrix}) are the main results of this paper.
-They hold for (i) quantum and classical systems containing an arbitrary number of parts and (ii) undergoing arbitrarily non-Markovian (iii) finite time processes far from equilibrium.
+They hold for (i) quantum and classical systems of arbitrary dimensions and (ii) undergoing arbitrarily finite time processes far from equilibrium.
 The steady-state scenario is also contemplated as a particular case in which the systems become macroscopically large~\cite{Andrieux2009}.
 Below we start by reviewing the physical scenarios where our results are valid.
 We then provide the details of the proof and discuss their physical consequences.
 To illustrate their usefulness, we then apply them to a two-qubit SWAP engine functioning as a nanoscale Otto cycle.

 {\bf \emph{The Exchange Fluctuation Theorem (EFT) scenario} - } We consider the scenario depicted in \ref{fig:drawing}(a) and studied in Refs.~\cite{Jarzynski2004a,Andrieux2009,Saito2008,Esposito2009,Campisi2011}.
-An arbitrary number $M$ of quantum systems are initially prepared in a factorized grand-canonical state $\rho = \prod_i Z_i^{-1} \exp\left[-\beta_i\left(\mathcal{H}_i - \mu_i \mathcal{N}_i\right)\right]$, where $\mathcal{H}_i, \mathcal{N}_i$ are the local Hamiltonians and particle number operators and $\beta_i, \mu_i$ the inverse temperature and chemical potential of the $i$-th subsystem.
+An arbitrary number $M$ of quantum systems are initially prepared in a factorized grand-canonical state $\rho = \prod_i Z_i^{-1} \exp\left[-\beta_i\left(\mathcal{H}_i - \mu_i \mathcal{N}_i\right)\right]$, where $\mathcal{H}_i, \mathcal{N}_i$ are the local Hamiltonians and particle number operators and $\beta_i, \mu_i$ the inverse temperature and chemical potential of the $i$-th subsystem \footnote{This also contemplates the more typical scenario of a system coupled to multiple baths, but only provided the system starts in a thermal state.
+Otherwise, the currents will generally not obey a FT.
+For a more detailed discussion, c.f.
+Ref.~\cite{Campisi2011}. }.
 The quantum systems are put in contact at time $t=0$ up to a time $\tau$ by means of an arbitrary unitary $\hat{U}$ incorporating the effect of all interactions between the subsystems, as well as any possible external driving.
 The only assumption is that the external drives are time-symmetric, so that the unitary related to the time-reversed process is simply $\hat{U}^\dagger$.
 Classical systems can be treated in a similar way \cite{Jarzynski2004a}.

 As a result of this time-dependent protocol, the subsystems exchange both energy and particles with each other; we denote by $\mathcal{Q}_{\mathcal{E}_i} = \Delta \mathcal{E}_i$ and $\mathcal{Q}_{N_i} \equiv \Delta \mathcal{N}_i$ the integrated energy and particle currents during the time window $\left(0,\tau\right)$.
 Following ~\cite{Andrieux2009,Campisi2011}, the full statistics of these quantities can be shown to satisfy the FT